Hugh leads the Disputes group in Sydney. He is a trusted adviser to sector leading companies and boards focusing on disputes and investigations.

 Corporate and finance litigation and arbitrations

-- Lend Lease in Supreme Court NSW proceedings against the NSW Government (Barangaroo Delivery Authority) in relation to the valuation of the multi-billion dollar Barangaroo development site in Sydney.
-Lend Lease prevailed at both first instance and on appeal;
+- successful proceedings in the Supreme Court of NSW in relation to the valuation of the multi-billion dollar Barangaroo development site in Sydney, prevailing both at trial and on appeal;

 - QBE in relation to a purchase price adjustment claim made by a vendor of a US$1 billion insurance business, related to the interplay of tax, legal and accounting issues.
 QBE’s case was upheld by Supreme Court of NSW

-- major corporates in relation to arbitrations conducted under Australian domestic arbitration laws in relation to long term bilateral commercial arrangements with significant financial complexity
+- major corporates in relation to arbitrations conducted under Australian domestic arbitration laws in relation to long term bilateral commercial arrangements with significant financial complexity, including for Tabcorp in an arbitration in which representatives of the Victorian racing industry claimed Tabcorp’s supply of Sky Racing vision was excessive.
+Tabcorp was successful in the arbitration.

-- banks, wealth and finance companies in relation to ASIC investigations concerning alleged breaches of corporate and credit laws
+- banks, insurers, wealth and finance companies in relation to ASIC and APRA inquiries and investigations concerning potential breaches of corporate, financial services and credit laws

 - a finance subsidiary of a major corporate group in relation to alleged breaches of responsible lending laws, which was resolved by negotiating an Enforceable Undertaking with ASIC